Wout-M/qmk-macropad/README.md

 # QMK Macropad

 I recently got into custom mechanical keyboards.
 Since these can get quite expensive to make I decided to first buy a small switch tester to see which mechanical switch I would like the most.
-When I got it and tested the different switches I thought it would be quite wasteful to only use this tester once and then let it collect dust forever, so I decided to make it into a handwired macropad.
+When I got it and tested the different switches I thought it would be quite wasteful to only use this tester once and then let it collect dust forever, so I decided to make it into a ~~handwired~~ macropad with a custom pcb.

 This macropad is still a work in progress.